Enhancement Tools

 There are two important parameters, Radius and Amount.
 The default values often work pretty well, so you should try them first.
 Increasing either the Radius or the Amount increases the strength of the effect.
 Don’t get carried away, though: if you make the unsharp mask too strong, it will amplify noise in the image and create the impressions of ridges next to sharp edges.

 The Radius allows you to set how many pixels on either side of an edge that will be affected by sharpening.
 High resolution images allow higher radius.
-You’d better always sharpen an image at its final resolution.
+It is always best to sharpen an image at its final resolution.

 The Amount control is the percentage of the difference between the original and the blur image that is added back into the original.
-It allows you to set strength of sharpening.
+It allows you to set the strength of the sharpening.

-The Threshold control is a fraction of the maximum RGB value, needed to apply the difference amount.
+The Threshold control is threshold measured as a fraction of the maximum RGB value that needs to be exceeded to apply the sharpening.
 It allows you to set the minimum difference in pixel values that indicates an edge where sharpening should be applied.
-That way, you can protect areas of smooth tonal transition from sharpening, and avoid creation of blemishes in face, sky or water surface.
+That way, you can protect areas of smooth tonal transition from sharpening, and avoid creation of facial blemishes, or artifacts in the sky or water surfaces.

 Refocus a Photograph

-This tool attempts to “refocus” an image by undoing the defocussing.
+The Refocus tool uses a deconvolutional filter to refocus an image by enhancing sharpness.
+In plain language, this tool attempts to “refocus” an image by undoing the defocusing.
 This is better than just trying to sharpen a photograph.
-It is employing a technique called FIR Wiener Filtering.
-The traditional technique for sharpening images is to use unsharp masking.
-Refocus generally produces better results than Unsharp masking.
-Start it from the Enhance ‣ Sharpen menu entry and Refocus option.
+It employs a technique called Finite-Impulse-Response Wiener Filtering.
+While the traditional technique for sharpening images is to use unsharp masking, refocus generally produces better results.
+Start it from the Enhance ‣ Sharpen menu entry and the Refocus option.

 The Refocus technique works differently from Unsharp Mask and is also unlike the Sharpen Filter which both increase the contrast of the edges of an image.
 Refocus rather reverses the process by which the image got blurred by the circular aperture of the camera.
 This method gives you as much of the original “in focus” image as possible.
-Refocus uses a very powerful deconvolution algorithm that will reclaim the data that has been mixed up.
-In mathematical terms, blurring is usually the result of a convolution, a deconvolution will reverse the process, this is exactly what Refocus is doing.
-Furthermore, the FIR filter technique allows to remove much of the noise and granularity that often gets accentuated in the sharpening process of all sharpening filters.
+Refocus uses a very powerful deconvolutional algorithm that will reclaim the data that has been mixed up.
+In mathematical terms, blurring is usually the result of a convolution, so a deconvolution will reverse the process.
+This is exactly what Refocus is doing.
+Furthermore, the FIR filter technique allows the tool to remove much of the noise and granularity that often gets accentuated in the sharpening process with other sharpening filters.

 The Image Editor Refocus Tool